EE-LiuYunhao/moodlehelper/README.md

 ## How to install

-The APK file are included in the RELEASE.
-Go to the RELEASE and you can download it onto your mobile phones.
+The APK file are included in the *RELEASE*.
+Go to the *RELEASE* tab and you can download it onto your mobile phones.

 ### Requirements for devices:
 1. Android Devices